Love Someone (Jason Mraz song)

 "Love Someone" is a song by American singer-songwriter Jason Mraz.
-It was released on May 19, 2014, on Atlantic Records as the lead single from his fifth studio album, Yes!.
+It was released on May 19, 2014, by Atlantic Records as the lead single from his fifth studio album, Yes!.

 Background

 Mraz and Mike Mogis produced the song.
 It was written by Mraz, Chris Keup and Stewart Myers, along with members of the indie-rock-folk band Raining Jane (Mai Bloomfield, Becky Gebhardt, Chaska Potter and Mona Tavakoli).
 They served as his band on the record.
 Mraz has been working with other artists in this way since 2007.